Rex--/picchick/README.md

 ## Overview

-`piccchick` is a commandline utility written in python that attempts to implement Microchip's ICSP Low-Voltage with just a simple AVR device.
+`piccchick` is a commandline utility written in python that interfaces with a serial device in order to program PIC16 using the low-voltage ICSP interface.

 The function is the same as `avrdude`, i.e. to provide a way to flash a compiled .hex file onto a microcontroller.
 The typical development stack involving picchick looks like:

-> Development (nano)      >   Compiling (xc8-cc)    >    Flashing (picchick)
+> Developing (nano)      >   Compiling (xc8-cc)    >    Flashing (picchick)

 ## Installation